Kreisverkehr/discord-event-bot/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+Head over to Github and follow the steps. (https://github.com/Kreisverkehr/discord-event-bot)

 1. Create an issue which describes the feature you are planning to implement
 2. Fork the Project